Dapagliflozin: Effects in nondiabetic chronic kidney disease

-In 2021, the US Food and Drug Administration (FDA) and the EMA expanded the indications for dapagliflozin to include treatment of nondiabetic patients with chronic kidney disease (CKD).
-Clinical trials had shown the following effects of such a treatment.
+In 2021, the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) expanded the indications for dapagliflozin to include the treatment of people who have chronic kidney disease but do not have diabetes.

+Clinical trials have shown the following effects of such a treatment.

-The DIAMOND trial (2017-2019) showed in treatment periods of 6 weeks no improvement of excess proteins in the urine (proteinuria), a significant deterioration of the kidney's filtration rate (reversible within 6 weeks after dapagliflozin discontinuation), and a significant mean loss of bodyweight of 1.5 kg.
+The DIAMOND trial (2017–2019) showed in treatment periods of six weeks no improvement of excess proteins in the urine (proteinuria), a significant deterioration of the kidney's filtration rate (reversible within 6 weeks after dapagliflozin discontinuation), and a significant mean loss of body weight of 1.5 kg.

-The DAPA-CKD trial (2017-2020) showed in a median treatment period of 2.4 years of patients who had already been under ACE or ARB therapy that the events of a sustained decline of 50% in the kidney's filtration rate, kidney failure, or death occurred statistically around 8 months later in the treatment group than in the placebo group.
-In the first 12-16 months of treatment, however, the kidney's filtration rate was worse in the treatment group than in the placebo group, being slightly less negative in the treatment group than in the placebo group only thereafter.
+The DAPA-CKD trial (2017–2020) showed in a median treatment period of 2.4 years of participants who had already been under ACE inhibitor (ACE) or angiotensin II receptor blocker (ARB) therapy that the events of a sustained decline of 50% in the kidney's filtration rate, kidney failure, or death occurred statistically around eight months later in the treatment group than in the placebo group.
+In the first 12–16 months of treatment, however, the kidney filtration rate was worse in the treatment group than in the placebo group, being slightly less negative in the treatment group than in the placebo group only thereafter.